oubiwann/lcmap-system/docs/source/includes/_clients.md

 Ruby Status: NOT STARTED
 ```

-Of the latter, we plan to provide the following language support:
+We plan to provide the following client libraries for LCMAP:

 * Python <span class="status-initial-stages">[INITIAL STAGES]</span>
 * Julia <span class="status-not-started">[NOT STARTED]</span>